MA Co-op Work Term Final Report Guidelines

 Students should identify their academic supervisor within the first month of their work term placement.

-By the end of the first month they should submit to Rebecca ( who will forward it to their academic supervisor ), a one page proposal with one page bibliography for their work term report.
+By the end of the fourth week of the work term students must submit thei reports to the designated Academic Staff Member in Co-operative Education (who will forward it to their academic supervisor), a one-page proposal with one-page bibliography for their work term report.

 A report that achieves excellence in all areas, will be awarded a grade of Pass with Distinction.

-Model copies of the co-operative work term reports may be consulted in the Department office.
+Model copies of the co-operative work term reports may be reviewed in the Department office.